whitequark/prjbureau/docs/outline.rst

 .. todo::

-   This section is not yet written.
+   This document is not yet written.